SunnyMaximo/iot-nxpimxa71ch-c/provision_a71ch_for_watson_iot_demo.md

 To use the script copy it onto the embedded file system of the MCIMX6UL-EVKB board in directory /home/root/tools.
 Ensure the script has execution rights set and invoke it from the /home/root/tools directory.

-### 2.2 Create a Root CA keypair and certificate once
+### 2.2 Create a Root and Intermediate CA keypair and certificate once

 For the purpose of the demo ensure you only create Root CA keypair and certificate once.
 In case you already have a Root CA keypair and certificate available, you can skip this step.